 - Help you to have the courage to connect with others and have more fulfilling relationships

-- Generally feel more connected & contented in your life and live wholeheartedly
+- Feel more connected & contented in your life and live wholeheartedly

 Ultimately the benefits of having therapy can be: